enthought/comtypes/docs/source/index.rst

 Since ``comtypes`` uses early binding to COM interfaces (when type information is exposed by the COM object), the interface methods and properties are available for introspection.
-The Python builtin ``help`` function can be used to get an overview of them.
+The Python built-in ``help`` function can be used to get an overview of them.

 ``MSScriptControl.ScriptControl`` is the progid of the MS scripting